apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Indicates whether it is required for the replica set manager (rsm) to have at least one primary pod ready.</p>
+<p>Indicates whether it is required for the InstanceSet to have at least one primary instance ready.</p>
 </td>
 </tr>
 </tbody>